rsarky/helpr/README.md

 When a PR for an issue is merged or rejected **helpr** will remove the `pr-available` label and add the respective merged or rejected label.

-## TODO

-- [ ] Add a config file for the name and color of the labels.
-- [ ] Add tests
-- [ ] Handle case where multiple PR's are referenced in an issue.
-- [ ] Add a cool icon for helpr.

 ## Setup